mitmedialab/law.MIT.edu/ComputationalLaw/Technology/JSON/README.md

 # README

-This directory is for resources relating to the field and rules of law known as "Contracts" in the context of computational law.
+This directory is for technology resources relating to use of JSON in the context of computational law.

 ------------------